karlajaramillo/citymapbox/README.md

 City Finder app is based on React and makes use of the Mapbox Geocoding API.

 ## As a user you can:
-- Type the place you want to discover, then click on the search icon or press enter.
+- Type the place you want to discover, then click on the search icon or press enter to see render the map.
-- See the list of places that match your search.
+- Below the search input, see the list of places that match your search.
 - Click on an item on the list to discover the place you want.

 # Technologies